 This narrow chimney is the only route out of the gap to reach the summit.
-We had to be careful with our holds because some of the rocks were loose.
+We had to be careful because some of the rocks were loose.

 Jeff negotiates the exposed section of ridge just prior to the gap (lower centre).
 The false summit is in the background.
 We wisely decided to leave our packs on the ridge (right) before tackling the crux.